 - Select VPN > Branch Office Tunnels.

 The small office must have tunnels defined only for routes from its local networks to remote networks, but the colocation site must have tunnels defined for all interconnected networks.
-In the example configuration files, each tunnel is named to represent the local and remote networks it manages.
+In our configuration files, each tunnel is named to represent the local and remote networks it manages.
 The identifier in parentheses is the gateway used by the tunnel.

 The tunnel routes have been defined with the subnets allocated to each site, instead of the individual networks defined for the site.
 In this configuration, the small office (RMT) only requires three tunnel routes, as opposed to six tunnel routes to reach the trusted and optional networks at each of the other sites.
 Any new networks in this allocation that are established at each site are routed over the existing branch office VPN.
 For more granular control of VPN tunnels, you can define each individual network at a cost of additional tunnel routes and administration time.